zepheira/bibframe/model/bfmarc.md

 ## authorization

 * label: authorization
-* desciption: The source of the authority for a restriction.
+* description: The source of the authority for a restriction.
 * value: Literal
 * remark: Equivalent to authorization, subfield e of MARC field 506 restrictions on access note.
 * refines: